 Nina was diagnosed with cerebral palsy, neurologic (cortical) vision impairment, seizure disorder, and global developmental delay.
 She is technologically dependent on a gastrostomy tube for her nutrition needs.
-Nina continues to have severe developmental disabilities and delays (she is both nonambulatory and nonverbal) and receives intensive special education and therapy services.
-The Special Education School Nurse, county health department Public Health Nurse and IFSP (Individualized Family Service Plan), and/or IEP (Individualized Education Plan) team members work regularly with Nina’s family to ensure that her educational, therapeutic, and medical needs are met.
+Nina continues to have severe developmental disabilities and delays (she is both nonambulatory and nonverbal) and receives special education and physical, occupational, and speech therapy services.
+The school nurse, county health department Public Health Nurse, IFSP (Individualized Family Service Plan), and IEP (Individualized Education Plan) team members work regularly with Nina’s family to ensure that her educational, therapeutic, and medical needs are met.
 Nina also has a home care nurse who provides respite care.
 Nina will need care for all of her activities of daily living for the rest of her life.

-Research has shown that certain protective factors are linked to a lower incidence of child abuse and neglect.
+Research has shown that certain protective factors are linked to a lower incidence of child abuse and neglect in general.
 They are attributes that serve as buffers, helping parents who might otherwise be at risk of abusing their children to find resources, supports, or coping strategies that allow them to parent effectively, even under stress.
 These protective factors include:

 - Nurturing and attachment